Gallbladder removal - open - discharge

 - Your surgical wound is bleeding, red, or warm to the touch.

-- Your surgical wound has thick, yellow or green, or milky drainage.
+- Your surgical wound has thick, yellow or green drainage.

 - You have pain that is not helped with your pain medicines.